Hesperocyparis guadalupensis: Description

-Guadalupe cypress is a coniferous evergreen tree with a dome-shaped and broad crown when fully mature.
+Guadalupe cypress is a coniferous tree with a dome-shaped and broad crown when fully mature.
 The species is variable in size, with mature trees reaching 12–20 m tall, though they are noted as being towards the lower end of this range in their native habitat in the 2000s.
 The first scientific description recorded them as growing to "40 feet high or more".
 The bark of the tree is fairly smooth, but thin layers will peel off the trunk.
 The color of the bark may range from cherry-red to dull gray brown.
 The bark of the larger branches is of similar texture and color as the trunk.

 In the first year a new shoot will be yellow-green to brown.
 The foliage grows in dense sprays, dark blue-green or glaucous blue in color.
 The leaves are scale-like, 1.5–2 millimeters long, in four rows on rounded (not flattened) shoots.
 The texture of the foliage is soft; when crushed, it has a light resinous aroma.
 The leaf scales are not shed from the branchlets, but instead the entire small twig is shed after two to three years.
 The branchlets on the ends of branches may reach a length of 2–3 centimeters, but will only be 1 millimeter thick.

 The seed cones are nearly spherical, with eight to ten horn-shaped scales, narrow at the base and wide at the top, with a pointed tip.
 They measure 3–3.5 centimeters in diameter.
 They are green during growth and ripen to be gray-brown or brown.
 Inside the cone are approximately 70 to 100 seeds, brown with a light waxy coating described by botanists as glaucous.
 The seeds are much larger than those of other western cypress trees, weighing two to seven times as much.
 Closed, but already ripe, cones still on the trees will also open after being exposed to the heat of a fire.
 Unlike the cones of the related Tecate cypress (Hesperocyparis forbesii), the cones will also open after drying for several months on the tree without needing to be exposed to fire.
 Each seed is about 5–6 millimeters long with a small wing structure about 1 millimeter.
 The cones and seeds are fully ripe 15 to 18 months after fertilization.